awboyle/comp_rel/README.md

 In batch mode, you supply a `--batch-file` to process **multiple stars** at once.
 The code will:

-1. Read each row of your batch CSV (which must have a first column of star names, one column called `input_period`, and at least one column title ls, t, snr, with corresponding value in it.
+1. Read each row of your batch CSV (which must have a first column of star names, one column called `input_period`, and at least one column titled ls, t, snr, with corresponding value in it.
 2. Look for the next two columns if their column names contain “lim” or “limit” (e.g. `ls_lower_limit`, `ls_upper_lim`) and use them as the parameter’s lower/upper limit if present.
 Otherwise, use defaults.
 3. Calculate all three modes (match, alias, recovery) for each star.
 4. Skip any row that raises an error (e.g., missing input_period), inserting None for that row’s results.